 What is rewilding?
 What does it look like and why does it matter?

-Although the UK falls behind the rest of Europe when it comes to rewilding, there are many exciting initiatives underway in the Scottish Highlands that will see large areas of forest, peatland and wetland given back to nature.
+Despite the UK lagging behind much of Europe, there are many exciting rewilding initiatives underway in the Scottish Highlands that will see large areas of forest, peatland and wetland restored and revitalised.
 These are the places where sea eagles soar, pine martens forage and beavers shape forest and loch.
 These are the places where one day, lynx might stalk their prey again.

 Our retreats visit inspiring rewilding projects where we’ll hear first-hand from the experts on the ground.
-They will provide a fascinating insight into their work and explain why rewilding is beneficial to both wildlife and people.
-Along the way, we’ll visit amazing primeval forests, dramatic glens and sparkling highland lochs in search of the spectacular wildlife that lives there, such as ospreys, eagles, red squirrels, pine martens, beavers and otters.
+Along the way, we’ll visit amazing primeval forests, dramatic glens and sparkling highland lochs in search of ospreys, eagles, red squirrels, pine martens, beavers and otters.

 Our adventure will be enhanced by fascinating discussions amongst our group, picnic lunches in the field and of course, the odd coffee stop.
 At the end of each day, we will return to the comfort of our mountain lodge for a relaxing evening meal with a glass of wine (or two...)